raj-jaiswal/Noted/README.md

 * Cookies Management : <a href='https://github.com/js-cookie/js-cookie'>CookiesJS</a>
 * Icons : <a href='https://www.fontawesome.com'>FontAwesome</a>
 * Alert System : <a href='https://sweetalert.js.org/'>Sweet Alert</a>

+#### Running locally :
+Download all files and install python modules listed in requirements.txt .
+Now, Run websocket.py and go to http://localhost:5000/index.html in your web broswer.

 ### Contributors :
 * <a href='https://github.com/raj-jaiswal'>Raj Jaiswal (Divya Swaroop Jaiswal)</a>